 A Lancashire-Marshall pipe organ, originally built in 1890, was installed in the church in the early 1940's.
 The organ has been kept in excellent playing condition through the years, thanks to an endowment fund, The Sanderson family and Nancy Buss being principal contributors.

 The present interior of the church is in contemporary liturgical style with a free standing Altar.
-A crucifix which was hand carved in Oberammergau, Germany hangs behind the altar, on a cross made by Father Joseph Minnis an d
+A crucifix which was hand carved in Oberammergau, Germany hangs behind the altar, on a cross made by Father Joseph Minnis and parishioners.

 The nave of the church is adorned with figures of the Blessed Virgin, St. Joseph and St. John, the patron saint.